Michio Kaku

 His books Physics of the Impossible (2008), Physics of the Future (2011), The Future of the Mind (2014), and The God Equation: The Quest for a Theory of Everything (2021) became New York Times best sellers.
 Kaku has hosted several television specials for the BBC, the Discovery Channel, the History Channel, and the Science Channel.

-Early life
+Early life and education

-Kaku was born in San Jose, California, to second-generation Japanese-American parents.
-Reflecting on his childhood, he said that his grandfather had come to the United States to do the cleanup operation after the 1906 San Francisco earthquake, and his father and mother were both born in California; his father in Palo Alto and his mother in Marysville.
+Kaku was born in 1947 in San Jose, California.
+His parents were both second-generation Japanese-Americans.
+According to Kaku, his grandfather came to the United States to participate in the cleanup operation after the 1906 San Francisco earthquake, and his father and mother were both born in California.
 Both his parents were interned in the Tule Lake War Relocation Center during World War II, where they met and where his elder brother was born.